libxsmm/libxsmm/README.md

 ## Implementation
 ### Limitations
-Beside of the inlinable C code or the optimized FORTRAN code path, the library is currently limited to a single code path which is selected at build time of the library (also true for JITted code).
-Without a specific flag (SSE=1, AVX=1|2|3), the static code generation emits code for all supported instruction set extensions.
+The statically generated code is depending on a single code path which is selected at build time of the library whereas the JITted code depends on the actual CPUID flags of the target system executing the library.
+For the statically generated code and without a specific flag (SSE=1, AVX=1|2|3), the code generator emits code for all supported instruction set extensions.
 However, the compiler is picking only one of the generated code paths according to its code generation flags (or according to what is native with respect to the compiler-host).
-A future version of the library may be including all code paths at build time and allow for runtime-dynamic dispatch of the most suitable code path.

-### Roadmap
-Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
-The following issues are being addressed in upcoming revisions:

-* Full xGEMM interface, and extended code dispatcher
-* API supporting sparse matrices and other cases

 ## Applications and References
 **\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component generating batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
 The idea and the interface of LIBXSMM is sharing some origin with CP2K's "libsmm" library which can be optionally substituted by LIBXSMM (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).